In order to differentiate Kyo from his clones, fans often refer to his NESTS depiction as "Shin Kyo" (as in "True Kyo").

 Haruna Ikezawa voices Foxy in 2001 and 2002 Unlimited Match, in addition to Athena.

 Richard Meyer is voiced by Kong Kuwata, who also voices Geese Howard and Duck King.

-Eric Kelso voices Takuma, Clark and Benimaru in the English version of XII.
+Eric Kelso voices Takuma, Clark and Benimaru in the English version of XII and XIII.

 Monster Maezuka voices Takuma, Ralf, Benimaru, and Choi.

 Masahiro Nonaka voices Kyo's clones, Kyo-1 and Kyo-2.
 Subverted with evil, magical doppelganger Kusanagi, who is instead voiced by Mitsuo Iwata.

 However, KOF Sky Stage seems to be using Nonaka instead of Iwata for the voice of Kusanagi, which of course plays this trope straight again.

 In XII and XIII, he shares an Englsh VA (Peter von Gomm) with Ash of all people.